AngelDHackerman/Lottery-Data-Analysis/challanges_faced.md

 **Problem:** Including Athena and Glue inside the VPC required creating **Interface Endpoints**, which generate hourly and per-GB charges.

 **Solution:** I documented the decision to leave Glue, Athena, and QuickSight **outside the VPC**, connecting only SageMaker via S3 Gateway Endpoint.
 This hybrid architecture keeps costs minimal while preserving security and scalability.

+---

+### 5. 🔒 Lake Formation Permissions for Glue Crawlers
+**Problem:** Initially, AWS Glue Crawlers faced persistent "Insufficient Lake Formation permission(s)" errors when attempting to discover and catalog data in S3 via Lake Formation.
+This issue manifested in several stages, blocking the creation and update of table metadata.

+**Solution:** The problem was systematically addressed by configuring granular Lake Formation permissions:
+    * **Database-Level Permissions:** Granted `Create table`, `Alter`, `Drop`, and `Describe` permissions on `lottery_santalucia_db` to the `glue-crawler-role`.
+    * **Table-Level Permissions:** Granted `Super` permission on "All tables" within `lottery_santalucia_db` to the `glue-crawler-role`.
+    * **S3 Data Location Access:** Ensured `s3://lottery-partitioned-storage-prod/processed` was registered in Lake Formation with `AWSServiceRoleForLakeFormationDataAccess`.
+Crucially, `Data location access` was explicitly granted to the `glue-crawler-role` for the specific data sub-paths: `s3://lottery-partitioned-storage-prod/processed/premios/` and `s3://lottery-partitioned-storage-prod/processed/sorteos/`.
+This resolved errors directly related to S3 path access.
+    * **`IAMAllowedPrincipals` Compatibility:** Granted `Create table`, `Alter`, `Describe`, and `Drop` permissions on `lottery_santalucia_db` to the `IAMAllowedPrincipals` group.
+This was essential for compatibility with Glue's default behavior in Lake Formation's "Hybrid access mode" (where "Make Lake Formation permissions effective immediately" was unchecked).
+    * **Permission Propagation:** After each permission change, a waiting period (5-30 minutes) was observed to allow for full propagation across Lake Formation and Glue services, which is vital for new permissions to take effect.

+**Outcome:** After these comprehensive permission adjustments and waiting for propagation, the Glue Crawlers successfully ran and cataloged the `premios_premios` and `sorteos_sorteos` tables in the Glue Data Catalog.